norswap/autumn/doc/autumn/API/parsers/sequential.md

 Matches 1 or more repetitions of `around`, separated from one another by input matching `inside`.

+### `list_term0`

+    inline fun Grammar.list_term0 (crossinline around: Parser, crossinline inside: Parser): Boolean

+Matches 0 or more repetitions of `around`, separated from one another by input matching `inside`, optionally followed by input matching `inside`.

+### `list_term1`

+    inline fun Grammar.list_term1 (crossinline around: Parser, crossinline inside: Parser): Boolean

+Matches 1 or more repetitions of `around`, separated from one another by input matching `inside`, optionally followed by input matching `inside`.

 ### `until0`

     inline fun Grammar.until0 (crossinline repeat: Parser, crossinline terminator: Parser): Boolean